CONTINUING EDUCATION PAYS OFF

 - During the interview, remember your body language, be authentic and positive.
 Tie your answers back to your practiced skills and accomplishments.

 - Be concise; answer the question but don’t ramble.
-Most people can’t concentrate longer than a minute or so.
+Most people can’t concentrate longer than a minute or so and this includes the person interviewing you.
 Keep it impactful.
 Answer the question and then give them the opportunity to tell you if they want to hear more by ending with, “Would you like me to give you more information/details about ……?”

 - Do not speak negatively about your previous employers.